Teichm\"uller spaces, polynomial loci, and degeneration in spaces of algebraic correspondences: Degeneration of rational maps and correspondences

 Moreover, suppose that there are exactly $e-1$ critical points (counted with multiplicity) that are bounded hyperbolic distance away from $u_n$.
-Then $f_{u\to v}$ has degree $\geq e$. \end{cor} \begin{proof} After passing to a subsequence, we may assume $f_{u\to v} = \lim_{u\to v} f_n$ exists.
-By Proposition \ref{prop:ConvergenceProperMap}, after passing to a further subsequence if necessary, $M_{v,n}^{-1} \circ f_n \circ M_{u,n}$ converges to some proper holomorphic map between two pointed hyperbolic disks $(U, u)$ and $(V, v)$.
+Then $f_{u\to v}$ has degree~$\geq e$. \end{cor} \begin{proof} After passing to a subsequence, we may assume $f_{u\to v} = \lim_{u\to v} f_n$ exists. {(Note that the limit is a priori possibly constant.)} By Proposition \ref{prop:ConvergenceProperMap}, after passing to a further subsequence if necessary, {$\widetilde{M}_{v,n}^{-1} \circ f_n \circ M_{u,n}$} converges to some proper holomorphic map between two pointed hyperbolic disks $(U, u)$ and $(V, v)$.
 This is impossible if the limit $f_{u\to v}$ has degree $0$.
 Therefore, $f_{u\to v}$ has degree $\geq 1$.
 For the second part, note that by Proposition \ref{prop:ConvergenceProperMap}, $f_{u\to v}|_{U}$ has degree $e$.
-Therefore, $f_{u\to v}$ has degree $\geq e$. \end{proof}
+Therefore, $f_{u\to v}$ has degree $\geq e$ since the global degree of the rational map $f_{u\to v}$ is at least the {degree of the restriction $f_{u\to v}|_{U}$}. \end{proof}